C/1957 U1 (Latyshev–Wild–Burnham): Orbit

 The very few observations conducted for the comet had made orbital calculations difficult to determine.
 However, the prediscovery ephemerides from the Sonneberg Observatory enabled Michael P. Candy to calculate a parabolic trajectory for the comet on 23 October 1957.
 This was followed-up by Brian G. Marsden and Ichiro Hasegawa a month later, however there were large differences remaining in the calculations.

 It made its closest approach with Earth on 21 October 1957, when it came within 0.1257 AU from our planet.
 Based on Candy's calculations, the comet should have reached perihelion by 5 December 1957, provided it had not disintegrated beforehand.

 Meteor shower

 In 2014, a newly discovered meteor shower consisting of 45 meteors were found to have similar mean orbits with the comet C/1957 U1, potentially indicating that the comet might have a highly eccentric elliptical orbit instead of a parabolic trajectory.
-This meteor shower, called the Kappa Aurigids, is active between October 11–31 of each year, reaching peak activity on October 20.
+This meteor shower, called the Kappa Aurigids, is active between 11 and 31 October of each year, reaching peak activity on 20 October.